High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: High Dimensional Binary Choice Model

-The conclusion $\Pr(\boldsymbol{\hat{\beta}}^{0}\in\mathcal{A}_{n}\left( \lambda\right) )\rightarrow1$ is the \textquotedblleft oracle\textquotedblright\ property, implying the \textquotedblleft super efficiency\textquotedblright\ that the procedure can effectively eliminate irrelevant regressors with probability approaching 1 and the resulting estimator has the same asymptotic properties as one obtained using only the true signals.
-The proof of Theorem \ref{TH:SCAD} is presented in Appendix \ref{APP:B1}, followed by the technical lemmas.
-The result of the global estimator needs more restrictions on the design matrix and can be similarly obtained as in \cite{KimChoiHo2008}.
-We omit it for brevity.
+The above theorem presents the ``oracle'' property, implying the ``super efficiency'' that the procedure can effectively eliminate irrelevant regressors with probability approaching one, and the resulting estimator has the same asymptotic properties as one obtained using only the true signals.
+We can obtain this result thanks to the ``beta-min'' condition.
+A relaxation of this condition and the related error bounds for the Lasso estimator can be found in Appendix \ref{APP:lasso}.

+We recommend that practitioners select $\lambda_n$ by 10-fold CV and experiment with a range of $\gamma$ values, choosing the value at which the results stabilize.
+For further guidance and illustrating examples, we refer readers to Sections \ref{SEC:simu} and \ref{SEC:applications}.

+A final note is that we use the U-statistics technique to derive the asymptotic property of our estimator $\hat{\boldsymbol{\beta}}$.
+As an anonymous referee pointed out, an interesting alternative way is to find the Neyman-orthogonal score with respect to $\hat{f}(v|x)$ and apply empirical processes techniques (e.g., \citet{Andrews1994}) afterwards.
+We note that finding the Neyman-orthogonal score in our case is challenging and requires considerable effort.
+Unlike in \citet{ChernozhukovEtal2022} and many related papers, where the first-step estimation involves $X$, our first step is to obtain the dependent variable $\widehat{\tilde{Y}}$ for the final estimation.
+This distinction inhibits us from directly applying the results in existing literature.
+To apply empirical processes techniques, we need to verify that $\hat{f}(v|x)$ belongs to a Donsker class.
+Note that $\hat{f}(v|x)$ involves bandwidths as tuning parameters.
+Typically, different technical conditions are required to handle $\hat{f}(v|x)$ in various scenarios.
+For example, see \citet{MammenEtal2011}, \citet{Escanciano2014}, and \citet{SeoOtsu2018}.
+We leave this direction for future work.